Alphamox (Amoxicillin (As Trihydrate))

 Driving and Operating Machinery

-Be careful driving or operating machinery until you know how Alphamox affects you.
+Be careful when driving or using machinery until you know how Alphamox affects you.

 Storage